Use Case Tutorial:

 Inspect Reflective Objects with Virtual Polarization Filter and Color Polarization Camera

-A virtual polarization filter helps users to emulate imaging conditions that can, for example, reduce reflections or haze in an image or increase color saturation and contrast.
+A virtual polarization filter helps users to emulate imaging conditions that can, for example, reduce reflections in an image or increase color saturation and contrast.
 This is made possible by having on-camera polarization processing that can output Stokes vectors as the image pixel format.
 With on-camera polarization processing, LUCID’s polarization cameras can be used to create a virtual polarizer filter, which is useful for experimenting with different configurations without having to use physical filters.

 LUCID’s ArenaView interface has a built-in virtual polarizer that can be used to emulate the filters; color information can be captured and adjusted without having to change configurations or perform another image capture.
 This tutorial will demonstrate how to use ArenaView’s virtual polarizer filter with a color polarization camera to inspect the reflective and colorful surface of a Canadian bank note, allowing for details to appear that would have otherwise been difficult to see.